 - When off-shift all festival volunteers are free to enjoy the festival!

 - The festival volunteer shift times are: Early: 09:00 > 17:00, Late: 17:00 > 01:00, Night: 01:00 > 09:00.

-- You can apply to swap any shift you are allocated via your supervisor and we will try our best to accomodate your request.
+- You can apply to swap any shift you are allocated via your supervisor and we will try our best to accommodate your request.

-- We try to be as fair to everyone as possible when allocating shifts - all festival volunteers have at least one of the main event afternoons or evenings off.
+- We try to be as fair to everyone as possible when allocating shifts - all festival volunteers have at least two of the main event afternoons or evenings off.

 - Please head to our FAQ for more info about how volunteer shifts are organised